Robotic Aortic Valve Replacement (RAVR)

 This minimally invasive approach can be especially beneficial for patients who may not be ideal candidates for conventional open-heart surgery due to age, anatomy, or other health conditions.

-Why Choose WVU Medicine Heart and Vascular Institute?
+Why Choose the WVU Heart and Vascular Institute?

 Patient Resources